ugr-sail/sinergym/docs/source/index.rst

 Contributing
 ############

-For all those interested in improving Sinergym, there are always improvements to be made.
+For all those interested in improving *Sinergym*, there are always improvements to be made.
-You can check `issues <https://github.com/ugr-sail/sinergym/issues>`__ in the repo.
+You can check `issues <https://github.com/ugr-sail/sinergym/issues>`__ in the repository.

 If you want to contribute, please read `CONTRIBUTING.md <https://github.com/ugr-sail/sinergym/blob/main/CONTRIBUTING.md>`__ first.